holland01/assessment-image-library/README.md

 The binary file "op" is the executable.

-The code bases links against both SDL 2 and Bullet Physics.
+The code base links against both SDL 2 and Bullet Physics.
 Bullet is statically linked, and so is SDL 2.
 However, SDL 2 itself requires shared library dependencies.
 So, open up a terminal and copypasta the following: